90hunter/90HunterStE/_pages/proposal-details.md

 ## Urban Design

+Despite following a podium and tower typology and respecting the human scale of the street, the proposal has inadequate transitions to neighbouring properties.

 Hunter Street East is subject to the [Central Area Urban Design Guidelines](https://www.peterborough.ca/media/mivbkdnp/ipspl23-007-appendix-a-central-area-urban-design-guidelines-accessible-2023-04-19-copy.pdf) (PDF), which states that high-rise residential buildings (6+ storeys) should:

 > "For portions of high-rise buildings above 6